MehmetCagriK/LinuxWorks/CommandsAndPrograms.md

 * kill <process_id>: Unix will try to kill but for some processes, this will not kill process.
 * kill -9 <process_id>:  Override Unix's careful approach, kill definitely.

+# Text File Helpers

+* wc: Prints the line, word and character count.
+For line, it counts line return.
+* sort: Sorts the lines of the file and prints it.
+Does not modify.
+Capital letters and lowercase letters are treated different than each other.
+** -f: Ignores case of letters
+** -r: Reverse sort
+** -u: Sorted unique lines
+* uniq: Ignores consecutive duplicate lines.
+** -d: Prints consecutive duplicate lines
+** -u: Prints non-duplicate lines

+# Utility Programs

+* cal / ncal: Shows current month's calendar.
+** [month_num] [year_num]: Prints the month's and year's calendar.
+** -y : Prints current year's calendar.
+* nca: Rotates the day numbers and day names columns.
+* bc: bench calculator
+* expr: simpler calculator. ``expr 2 + 2``
+* units: scientific unit converter

+Author's note: Other than calendar and units, do not use these commands.
+Useless things.

+# Command History

+We have seen up and down arrows are used to navigate between commands.
+There is also a utility of Unix that saves bash commands into a history file.
+The file is called *.bash_history* file in the home directory(~).
+This file is updated when bash is closed.

+When you type ``history`` into bash, it will show you the list of commands with numbers before them.
+You can use those numbers to reuse the command.
+Type exclamation point before the number of the command.
+When we hit up arrow, we will see the actual command instead of the number.

+You can type exclamation point before a part or full name of the command to return the most recent command starting with the argument.
+For example, ``!vi`` will bring last command executed starting with vi.

+* !3  : References history command 3
+* !-2 : References command which was 2 back
+* !cat: References most recent command starting with cat
+* !!  : References previous command
+* !$  : References previous command's arguments